dharvess-DA/POWER-BI-Challenges/README.md

 - Cars.xls

-if Brand is Empty using find and replace fill the Brand using Model Using find and replace Properly set the improper value Transmission Column
+if Brand is Empty using find and replace fill the Brand using Model Using find and replace Properly set the improper value Transmission Column.
 Duplicate Car ID Removed using remove duplicates method